-Our Company was originally incorporated as "Manorama Industries Private Limited" at Raipur, Chhattisgarh, as a Private Limited Company under the provisions of the Companies Act, 1956 vide Certificate of Incorporation dated August 9, 2005 bearing Corporate Identification Number U15142CT2005PTC17858 issued by Registrar of Companies Act, 1936 vide Certificate of Incorporation dated August 9, 2005 bearing Corporate Identification runnier 013142/C12005P1C17838 issued by Registration Company explored and the provide and the name of our Company pursuant to shareholders resolution passed at Extraordinary General Meeting of our Company held on February 06, 2018 and the name of our Company was changed to "Manorama Industries Limited" and a Free Certificate of Incorporation consequent upon conversion of company to Public Limited dated March 23, 2018 was issued by Registrar of Company, please refer Corporate Identification number of our Company is U15142MH2005P1C243687.
-For further details of change of name and registered office of our Company, please refer to chapters titled "General Information" and "Our History and Certain Other Corporate Matters" beginning on page 73 and 192 respectively of this Prospectus.
-Registered Office: Office No 403, 4th Floor, Midas, Sahar Plaza, Andheri Kurla Road, Andheri East, Mumbai- 400059
+Our Company was originally incorporated as "Manorama Industries Private Limited Company, as a Private Limited Company under the provisions of the Companies Act, 1956 vide Certificate of Incorporation dated August 9, 2005 bearing Corporate Identification Number U15142CT2005PTC17858 issued by Registrar of Companies, Madhya Pradesh & Chhattisgarh.
+Subsequently our Company was converted in to Public Limited Company pursuant to shareholders resolution passed at Extraordinary General Meeting of our Company held on February 06, 2018 and the name of our Company was changed to "Manorama Industries Limited" and a Fresh Certificate of Incorporation consequent upon conversion of company to Public Limited dated March 23, 2018 was issued by Registrar of Companies, Maharashtra.
+The Corporate Identification number of our Company is U15142MH2005PLC243687.
+For further details of change of name and registered office of our Company, please refer to chapters titled "General Information" and "Our History and Certain Other Corporate Matters" beginning on page 74 and 190 respectively of this Draft Red Herring Prospectus.

-#Corporate Office: F-6, Anupam Nagar, Behind Ganesh Mandir, Raipur, Chhattisgarh- 492001 Corporate Identification Number: U15142MH2005PLC243687 Tel.
+Registered Office: Office No 403, 4th Floor, Midas, Sahar Plaza, Andheri Kurla Road, Andheri East, Mumbai- 400059 "Corporate Office: F-6, Anupam Nagar, Behind Ganesh Mandir, Raipur, Chhattisgarh- 492001 Corporate Identification Number: U15142MH2005PLC243687 Tel.
 No.:022-67088148; Fax No. NA Contact Person: Divya Jajoo, Company Secretary and Compliance Officer Email: investors@manoramagroup.co.in; Website: www.manoramagroup.co.in